 - The rate of relapse may be lowered with topical retinoids and antiandrogen treatments.
 Actas Dermo-Sifiliograficas, 2013.
 “Acne relapse rate and predictors of relapse following treatment with oral isotretinoin.”

 Severe acne is both a cosmetic as well as a health issue.
-Following an apparently successful treatment, it may come back again when Accutane leaves your system.
+Following an apparently successful treatment, it may come back again when Accutane leaves one’s system.

 Nevertheless, Accutane remains the most preferred treatment for severe acne.
 Using it properly is very important.
 It is because a wrong use may lead to some very dangerous complications.
-This is of immense importance if you are a woman of childbearing age.
+This is of immense importance if a patient is a woman of childbearing age.

-NEVER use it if you are pregnant or planning to become pregnant.
-You have to sign a document as a part of the iPLEDGE program before the start of the therapy.
+NEVER use it if one is pregnant or planning to become pregnant.
+One has to sign a document as a part of the iPLEDGE program before the start of the therapy.

-Talk to your doctor to learn more about the treatment for severe acne and relapse or to find out the price of Accutane.
+Talk to a doctor to learn more about the treatment for severe acne and relapse or to find out the price of Accutane.